cardan22/Julies_bakery/README.md

 ### Baking and Pastry courses section

-* This section features three primary courses that are presented in separate blocks with text and photos: Sourdough Bread, Pastry Course, and Learning to Decorate.
+* This section contains three blocks with text and photos: Sourdough Bread, Pastry Course, and Learning to Decorate.
-* Provide users with an overview of the courses offered on the website, generate interest and encourage them to read more about the courses.
+* TProvides users with details about the upcoming baking and pastry course, including information on course content, dates and times, and the course fee.

 ![Baking and Pastry courses section](/assets/images/readme-images/courses-columns.png)

 ### Signup form

-* Signup form for the courses
+* Signup form for the courses.
 * The signup form enables users to register for one or multiple baking classes by submitting their full name, phone number, email address, and course.

 ![Signup form for courses](/assets/images/readme-images/form.png)